22-DAY BUDAPEST TO ISTANBUL RAIL ADVENTURE

 Day 21 – Istanbul, Turkey

 Day 21 – Can you believe your adventure is almost over?
 Not yet, though – today Istanbul is knocking at your hotel door and begging you to explore.
-Head out with your guide to visit the best bits of The Faith District.
+Head out with your guide to visit the best bits of The Fatih District.
 The Blue Mosque’s call to prayer will render you silent and enthralled.

 After hunting down some delicious lunch we’ve snuck in some chill time for your afternoon.
 You might like to take a ride through the Marmaray Tunnel and pop up on the other side of The Bosporus Strait – Goodbye Europe, hello Asia!